How Espresso Machines Work

 Group Head and Portafilter

 This is where the espresso comes out.
 The portafilter is a metal container that fits into the espresso machine.
-You fill it with coffee grounds and the machine forces hot water through it.
+You fill it with coffee grounds, and the machine forces hot water through it.
 This is where the group head comes in: when water is forced through the portafilter, it needs to go somewhere.
 The group head is a spout that expels your fresh espresso.

 Espresso is the base of many drinks in coffee shops.
 Espresso machines may seem like big, complicated machines, but they're not so crazy!
-Hopefully this article cleared it up a bit for you.
+Hopefully, this article cleared it up a bit for you.